Tidbyt Apps

 WNYC

-This shows what's currently playing on WNYC on Tidbyt
+This shows what's currently playing on WNYC on the Tidbyt.

 I threw this one together because I had some momentum after building the other two apps, and I wanted to see if my structure could extend beyond just classical music apps.